Bailey & Fern, an adoptable mixed breed in Pittsburgh, PA image 1/6

 Bailey & Fern's Story

 Bailey (White/Gray) and Fern (black) are a bonded sister duo.
 They were rescued outside with their brother on a very cold, snowy day.
 They were only 3 months old at the time, so we suspect they were born outside.
-Fern is more outgoing and curious, where as Bailey is cautious and takes a bit longer to warm up.
-Both girls are very sweet and playful.
-We think they'll do well in a more quiet home with plenty of space to play and explore.
+Fern definitely gives off big sister vibes.
+She is confident, curious, and always checking in on Bailey.
+Whereas Bailey is a bit more cautious initially and tends to follow her sister's lead.
+Both girls are playful and fun-loving.
+They are endless zoomies and binkies when given a safe space to play and explore.
 Bailey and Fern must be adopted out together.<br/><br/>Contrary to popular belief, a bonded pair really isn't that much more work than a single bunny.
 Adopting a pair saves you from the often difficult and time-consuming bonding process.
 It's also easier to leave the house, knowing that your bunny isn't bored while you're away, because they always have a friend to keep them company.
 Two bunnies is better than one.

 Contrary to popular belief, a bonded pair really isn't that much more work than a single bunny.
 Adopting a pair saves you from the often difficult and time-consuming bonding process.
 It's also easier to leave the house, knowing that your bunny isn't bored while you're away, because they always have a friend to keep them company.
 Two bunnies is better than one.